By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 An overview of failed captures is available in your Payment accounting report.

-Cancel an authorisation
+Cancel an authorization

 But before you can do that, you need to: